-- In-house capabilities: An organization wishing to scale their in-house SOC may only require an MSSP for alert prioritization, while an organization with no in-house security capabilities may require the incident response offerings of an MDR provider.
+- In-house capabilities: An organization wishing to scale its in-house SOC may only require an MSSP for alert prioritization, while an organization with no in-house security capabilities may require the incident response offerings of an MDR provider.

-- Regulatory compliance: Different regulations require different levels of security monitoring and reporting, which may dictate the use of a certain level of service provider.
+- Regulatory compliance: Different regulations require different levels of security monitoring and reporting, which may dictate the use of a certain level of a service provider.